YellowJacketLinux/LFS/00-REPO-MACRO.md

 different repositories can exist that have duplicate packages sometimes even built from the same RPM spec file but with different capabilities.

-These repositories can then have a hierarchal `repo` macro so that as long as the `Version` is the same, the repository with the greater `repo` tag will always resolve as the newer package to RPM.
+These repositories can then have a hierarchical `repo` macro so that as long as the `Version` is the same, the repository with the greater `repo` tag will always resolve as the newer package to RPM.